ganelson/inform/README.md

 used as a medium for literary writing, as a prototyping tool in the games industry, and in education, both at school and university level (where Inform is often assigned material for courses on digital narrative).
-It has twice ranked in the top 100 most influential programming languages according to the TIOBE index.
+It has several times ranked in the top 100 most influential programming languages according to the TIOBE index.

 ## Licence